eastside/pytexas2013/README.md

 The `-w 2` portion of the file specifies 2 workers.
 If your app has lots of traffic, it will likely require more workers.
 You can also specify other types of workers like [gevent](http://docs.gunicorn.org/en/latest/configure.html#worker-class ), but we won't cover that in this talk.

 **Note** Based on your project, the `mysite.wsgi:application` will likely change.
 This is the python path to your wsgi file, along with the wsgi_application to be run.
 In our case, we can actually run this without the `:application`, but it's better practice to specify the app.
+I'm still unsure what this portion of the command actually does.

+**Eastside's Note:** I had major trouble with this script.
+Following these instructions, I thought I needed to change the ':application' portion of the command, but it turned out that I should have left it the way it was.

 Now, we can start our app with: